stephenadhi/nn-mpc/README.md

-# Neural Network-based Model Predictive Control (NN-MPC)
+# Neural Network-based Model Predictive Control
 Control simulation of a mechanical system using NN-MPC in a model-based reinforcement learning (RL) algorithm.
 ![Screenshot](mass-spring-damper.png)